WhatsUpWhatcom/schoolboardexplorer/tag_community-engagement.md

 ## 2024-05-16 - LYNDEN_SCHOOL_DISTRICT (Agenda)

-The Lynden School Board agenda focuses on several key areas.
-A strong emphasis is placed on diversity and inclusion, evident in the discussion surrounding a meeting with parents to address their desire for greater reflection of student cultural backgrounds within the school environment.
-The board also highlights community engagement through opportunities for public comment and feedback.
-Academic standards are addressed through reports on school improvement plans for Lynden Middle School and Lynden Academy, as well as a first reading of Policy 2255 concerning Alternative Learning Experience Courses.
-Finally, the agenda reflects policy changes with a second reading scheduled for Policy 6905 regarding Site Acquisition.
+The Lynden School Board meeting agenda focuses on several key areas.
+The board will discuss first and second readings of updated policies.
+Policy 2255, Alternative Learning Experience Courses, is undergoing a first reading.
+A second reading will be held for Policy 6905, Site Acquisition.
+The board will also consider two Interlocal Cooperative Agreements: one with Whatcom County Behavioral Health for the 24/25 school year and another with Whatcom Discovery for the same period.
+Resolution #07-24 addresses Surplus Personal Property.
+The election of a WIAA representative is also on the agenda.

+Parental feedback and community engagement are highlighted as important topics, with an open forum for audience members to address the board on both agenda and non-agenda items.
+The meeting agenda emphasizes school safety and mental health, with reports from the superintendent and teaching and learning departments likely addressing these themes.

 [View Full Text](https://raw.githubusercontent.com/WhatsUpWhatcom/schoolboardexplorer/refs/heads/main/data/countries/usa/states/wa/counties/whatcom/school_boards/lynden_school_district/2024/2024-05-16-agenda.txt)